GingerNinja23/ipop-documentation/Running-SocialVPN-on-Windows-7.md

 ## Run SocialVPN

-1. Double-click on "_start.bat_" file whenever you want to run SocialVPN and then two command shell windows will show up showing that it is running.
+1. To start the IPOP Social VPN, double-click on "_start_svpn.bat_" file.Two command shell windows will appear, indicating that it is running.
+Unless the log level in the config file is changed from the default _INFO_ to _DEBUG_ you will not see the output described below.

     [[6.jpg]]